prashansasrivastava/heart/README.md

 # heart
-Stata program to spread some love, generates pick up lines and fun graphs.
+Stata program to spread some love.
+Generates pick up lines and fun graphs.